amamitpandey/spring_tuts/Spring_questions.md

 @ComponentScan to enable component scanning.
 @EnableAutoConfiguration to enable Spring Boot's auto-configuration feature.

-# how HashMap works internally
-hashMap based on node

-node
-key
-value
-next()

-There are three method available equals(): compare key if found then replace otherwise replace hashcode() : return a reference/address/Integer where element is inserted. buckets(): node of array.

-Steps for insertion/replacement:
-Get index by using formula = hashcodeKey && (n-1)
-Use an equal method for compare key and index if not found insert otherwise replace.
-If index is same but key is different than map with internal key

-Steps for retrieve data:
-Get the index, if key found in that index return value In index, value is not found then search for next(use next fn) and return value.

 How do you create an application context with Spring?
 How do you define a component scan in XML and Java Configurations?